kirinyoku/vlxck/README.md

 Options:
 - `-n, --name`: Name/identifier of the secret to update (required in non-interactive mode)
-- `-v, --value`: New secret value (either this or --generate is required in non-interactive mode)
+- `-V, --value`: New secret value (either this or --generate is required in non-interactive mode)
 - `-g, --generate`: Generate a new random password for the secret
 - `-l, --length`: Length of the generated password (default: 16)
 - `-s, --symbols`: Include special characters in generated password